cdenq/fda-food-violation-score-predictor/README.md

 │   ├── prepped             # contains the prepped data
 │   │   └── *.csv
 │   └── raw                 # contains the raw data
-│       │                   # note: not all raw data is uploaded in this repo │       └── *.csv
+│       │                   # note: the raw data is uploaded in this repo │       └── *.csv
 ├── dev
 │   ├── eda.ipynb           # code used for EDA